rodrigoprado2305/api_memorygame_node_react/README.md

 1.3|Versão 03|Frontend - React + Vite
 1.4|Versão 04|Backend - Implement a simple API endpoint to save game results 1.5|Versão 05|Frontend - Style the login page to be visually appealing and responsive.
-1.6|Versão 06|Backend - Create a route to fetch the game result history (no need for complex authentication).
-1.7|Versão 07|Frontend - Create a modal dialog for level selection (Easy, Medium, Hard).
+1.6|Versão 06|Backend - Create a route to fetch the game result history 1.7|Versão 07|Frontend - Create a modal dialog for level selection (Easy, Medium, Hard).